The CCPA's requirements are enhanced, expanded and amended by the California Privacy Rights Act (the CPRA).

 - You buy, sell or share personal data about more than 100,000 California residents or households in a year, OR

-- You make at least half your annual revenue by selling California consumers' personal data
+- You make at least half your annual revenue by selling or sharing California consumers' personal data

 - The CCPA says you must tell consumers about your data practices in 11 defined categories.
 For each category you must say whether you collect data, how you use it, and whether you share it.